 This Spiced Pearl Barley with Swiss Chard dish is a really hearty dish.
 It combines barely, a brilliantly versatile cereal grain with an almost nut-like flavour with nutritious swiss chard and spices.

-Barley is a wonderfully nutritious grain to have in your diet, since it’s a very good source of manganese, molybdenum, selenium and fibre.
+Barley is a wonderfully nutritious grain to have in your diet since it’s a very good source nutrients.
+Some include manganese, molybdenum, selenium and fibre.
 These little grains are also a good source of copper, chromium, magnesium, niacin, phosphorus and vitamin B1.

-Chard is a nutrient-dense leafy green vegetable packed with essential vitamins and minerals, trace minerals, chlorophyll and enzymes.
+Chard is a nutrient-dense leafy green vegetable packed.
+It’s packed with essential vitamins and minerals, trace minerals, chlorophyll and enzymes.

 Sumac is a dark red spice from the Middle East made from ground berries.

-It is a versatile spice with a tangy yet balanced lemony flavor.
+It is a versatile spice with a tangy yet balanced lemony flavour.